mrigankvashist/100-Days-of-Java/README.md

 people can stay singles or pair up in 2 ways.
 12 => 1-2, 12.
 people (123) can stay singles or pair up in 4 ways.
 123 => 1-2-3, 12-3, 13-2, 23-1.

+- ###  Contains Duplicate - Leetcode 217
+Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct

+# Day 47
 - ### Partition Into Subsets
 You are given a number n, representing the number of elements.
 You are given a number k, representing the number of subsets.